piber-dev/zealy-prop/README.md

-# Zealy Proposal Q2
+# Zealy 2025 Program Q3

 ## Introduction

-The program targeting marketing and education is back!
-This time, we are fighting abuse, scaling the program away from Zealy, and improving downtime's between the sprints.
-Support us to see monthly sprints and a few smaller contests being hosted the coming months.
+The program targeting marketing and education is back, for real this time!
+A new program lead, and a lot from the last discussion which never hit the chain.

 [Details from the first proposal](https://github.com/orgs/akash-network/discussions/457)